finom/altamoon/README.md

 ## Plugins

-Biduul has a powerful plugin system.
+Altamoon has a powerful plugin system.
 With an intuitive API and modern web development technologies, anybody who knows JavaScript can do whatever they want: create widgets, implement automated strategies, add third-party APIs.
-For more information take a look at [plugins documentation](http://link-to-plugins-repository).
+For more information take a look at [plugins documentation](https://github.com/Altamoon/altamoon-plugins).